tī ngahere, cabbage tree, tī rakau

 Shrub or small tree up to 4 m tall.
 Stems (1-)4(- many) 100-150 mm diam., arising from ground level, subequal, sparingly branched.
-Leaves numerous, 1-2 x 0.4-0.8 m, lanceolate (somewhat “paddle-shaped”) broad about middle and drooping from there, narrowed above base into a long, narrow, channeled petiole.
+Leaves numerous, 100-200 x 4-8 cm, lanceolate (somewhat “paddle-shaped”) broad about middle and drooping from there, narrowed above base into a long, narrow, channeled petiole.
 Midrib flat, prominent for entire leaf length.
 Inflorescence a panicle.
 Peduncle stout, fleshy, 30-40 x 200 mm.
 Panicle 1-2 m, often smaller, broadly pyramidal, openly branched to third order, lower bracts green and leaf-like.
 Ultimate racemes 150-300 mm, 200 mm or more in diam., bearing, numerous, well spaced sessile flowers in axes.
 Flowers sweetly perfumed, perianths 10 mm long, white; tepals fused near base, rather open.
 Stamens same length as tepals.
 Stigma shortly trifid.
 Fruit 4-5 mm diam., globose, white, bluish-white, or blue.
 Seeds 2 mm diam., black, glossy, 2 sides flat the other convex.

 Easily distinguished for other New Zealand Cordyline species by the smaller multi trunked shrub to small tree growth form, pale yellow-green, drooping leaved with have a prominent midrib, and by the very long, distinctive channeled petiole.
 The inflorescences though similar to C. australis are smaller, less branched and more compact, but the flowers are widely spaced.